Godkinn/password-2.0/README.md

 # password-2.0
-A software that can repla e the password as it is now
+A software that can replace the password as it is now.